jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 #### Global variables

-`site`: Mainly used to access arrays of your pages, posts and collection items.
+- `site`: Mainly used to access arrays of your pages, posts and collection documents.
 Also used to access configuration variables set in your `_config.yml`.
 See below for details.
-`page`: Used to access specific variables specified via the YAML Front Matter or via YAML Front Matter Default.
+- `page`: Used to access specific variables specified via the YAML Front Matter or via YAML Front Matter Default.
 See below for details.
-`content`: Special variable used in layout files, placeholder for the rendered content of the post, page or collection item being wrapped.
+- `content`: Special variable used in layout files, placeholder for the rendered content of the post, page or collection document being wrapped.
 Not defined in Post or Page files.

 #### Variables related to collections, pages and data